 State of play Horizon Europe

-The European Union’s 9th Framework Programme, Horizon Europe, runs from 2021 to 2027.
-It will remain the largest research and innovation funding programme in the world and is the most ambitious such programme in the history of the EU so far.
-European institutions are currently agreeing the legal, financial and strategic details of the programme.
-As it is not an EU member state, Switzerland does not take part in these discussions.
+The European Union’s (EU) 9th Framework Programme, Horizon Europe, runs from 2021 to 2027.
+It is the largest research and innovation funding programme in the world and the most ambitious such programme in the history of the EU so far.

 Horizon Europe – main features

-Horizon Europe will be organised somewhat differently to former programmes (Horizon 2020; 2014–2020) and include new elements and simplifications:
+Horizon Europe is organised somewhat differently to former programmes (Horizon 2020; 2014–2020) and includes new elements and simplifications:

-- After a two-year pilot phase, the European Innovation Council will become an integral part of Horizon Europe, with its own governance structures and research funding instruments in a separate work programme.
+- The European Innovation Council (EIC) is now an integral part of Horizon Europe, with its own governance structures and research funding instruments in a separate work programme.

-- A new element in Horizon Europe is the five EU-wide research and innovation mission areas that aim to address major societal challenges, such as the spread of cancer and climate change, through ambitious and applied research and innovation activities conducted over the long term.
-These mission areas are devised with input from citizens, stakeholders, the European Parliament and member states will be involved in these mission areas to increase the visibility of research and innovation and make science more inclusive.
+- A new element in Horizon Europe are the five EU-wide research and innovation missions that aim to address major societal challenges, such as the spread of cancer and climate change, through ambitious and applied long-term research and innovation.
+Citizens, stakeholders, the European Parliament and member states will be involved in these mission areas to increase the visibility of research and innovation and make science more inclusive.

-- Open Science will be the new modus operandi in Horizon Europe.
-The Open Access policy already applied in Horizon 2020 will be developed.
+- Open Science is the new modus operandi in Horizon Europe.
+The Open Access policy now applies to the whole programme.

 Like Horizon 2020, Horizon Europe is structured into three pillars:

-- The third pillar, Innovative Europe, aims to make Europe a leader in science-based innovation, with a major role being played by the European Innovation Council.
+- The third pillar, Innovative Europe, aims to make Europe a leader in science-based innovation, with a major role being played by the European Innovation Council (EIC).
 This pillar will contribute to the development of the entire European innovation landscape, promoting the role of the European Institute of Innovation and Technology (EIT) and the involvement of businesses, research, higher education and entrepreneurship.
 It will also promote networking among regional innovation ecosystems.